-If your startup can’t be bothered with social media or has no plan to take advantage of it, then you are definitely at risk these days.
+If your startup can’t be bothered with social media or has no plan to take advantage of it, then you are at risk.
 But simply jumping in is not enough.
-Before you start spending money and time being a user, you need to understand how it can help you and your business.
+Before spending money and time being a user, you must understand how it can help you and your business.
 Using it randomly or incorrectly is a waste of your precious time.

 Sherrie Madia and Paul Borgese have addressed the positives of this challenge in their book, “The Social Media Survival Guide,” on “everything you need to know to grow your business exponentially with social media.”
-They also identify clearly the five key social media mistakes that I often see:
+They also identify the five critical social media mistakes that I often see:

 - Diving in without a strategic plan.
-Don’t start podcasting, blogging, tweeting, “friending” on Facebook, and posting YouTube videos until you know what your messages are, who will manage them, who your audience is, and how they and you are going to benefit from the content and relationship.
+Don’t start podcasting, blogging, tweeting, “friending” on Facebook, and posting YouTube videos until you know your message, who will manage them, who your audience is, and how they and you will benefit from the content and relationship.

 - Not having a social media policy.
 Your social media policy needs to outline how team members behave in the online universe during and outside of work.
 It should include education on style preferences and confidentiality.
-All messaging coming from employees should be aligned with your company’s values and brand.
+All employee messaging should be aligned with your company’s values and brand.

 - Failing to tailor the plan to your target audience.
-Hone in on sites, tools, and applications your target audience is using.
-Is your audience out walking in the park without technology or are they technology lovers who never parted with their BlackBerry or iPhone?
-Research your target market to find out who they are and how to reach them.
+Focus on the sites, tools, and applications your target audience uses.
+Is your audience out walking in the park without technology, or are they technology lovers who never part with their iPhones?
+You can research your target market to find out who they are and how to reach them.